 Welcome to the Climate Resilient Infrastructure Development Facility (CRIDF)

-Putting a stop to water problems that kill the poor
+Finding solutions to water problems that affect the poor

 We’re working to help governments and businesses in Southern Africa find long-term solutions that will benefit some of the poorest people on earth.